 I then received another text saying it was important I respond to the first one and prompting me (again) to either reply to the text or call Citi on 1300 550 216 or +612 8225 0035.
-(Note: I've included these numbers here, as they are actually different to the ones on the main Citi website.)
+(Note: I've included these numbers here, as they are actually Citi numbers but were different to the ones I saw on the main Citi website.)

 With my years of experience writing about credit cards, I was suspicious of the different numbers in the text messages, so I called the phone number listed on the back of my card instead.
 When I got onto a Citi representative, I explained that I'd received these text messages and she checked my account for me.

 When she confirmed that the transaction had been attempted, I felt shaky and uncertain – despite having a huge amount of knowledge on what happens when a card is used for fraud.

 In this case, the representative informed me that Citi had rejected that transaction because I hadn't responded to the text message in an appropriate time.
 But she then asked if I was or had been overseas in the past week.
 I said no, and she told me there was an earlier transaction from the US for around AUD$2 that was pending.

 This sounded just like the kind of credit card fraud where criminals get your details and make a small, unauthorised transaction to "test" that the card will work.
 If that goes through, then the fraudsters will use the card for bigger purchases.
 So by this stage, I knew it was legitimate fraud – and I was struggling to stay calm.